era/masterless/content/posts/free-software-is-dead.md

 Even though I was not publicly speaking much about Free Software, deep down I always hopped to work in a place like Mozilla [6], they seemed to be doing some good without exploiting the users or the engineers.
 But [the big Mozilla's layoff happened](https://www.theverge.com/2020/8/11/21363424/mozilla-layoffs-quarter-staff-250-people-new-revenue-focus) and I didn't know how to digest the news.
 It seemed like Capitalism had killed Free Software.
 This was especially bad since the executives from Mozilla were still making a lot of money [7].
 Not that reducing their salaries would save the company, but what about a political gesture?

-It was literally the end of an era and some people called it on [8,9,10], F/OSS (free and open source software) is dead [11].
-A lot of people on the social networks didn't know what would happen next.
+I believe it's literally the end of an era and some people called it on [8,9,10], F/OSS (free and open source software) is dead [11].

 Though, the real question is: what should we do?
 And I really mean we, not the rockstar engineers, you and me, the average engineer.
 Our king is in check, how we save him and win this game?
 I don't have a clue, the only thing I know is that we should learn from our mistakes.
 Expecting capitalist companies to do the right thing is stupid.
 Acting individually is not enough, acting as a guild is not enough.
 We need to think as a class [12].